-time between six months and sev en years long. your take-home pay is the most the out how much rent you can afford to pay: 35% of nat many people can afford, but this depends on or example, whether you have children). there is no reason that it should affect your ability nline calculator to see if you can afford to live in ke to live in and how you are going to look for a where you are prepared to look, the better the for you. eputable landlords and agents will want to confirm ossibly your employment or immigration status. e?
-Some landlords might ask someone to have a guarantor, ask Shelter for help.
-Renting from a landlord or a letting agent?
-Property Control of the Control of t Direct from the landlord Through a letting agent Look for landlords who belong to an accreditation scheme .
-Your local authority can advise you about accreditation schemes ☐ Find out what fees (and costs) you will be charged an when you need to pay them.
+How long do you want the ten time between six months and seve ancy for?
+You can ask for a tenancy to be any en years long. your take-home pay is the most th out how much rent you can afford to pay: 35% of nat many people can afford, but this depends on rexample, whether you have children). or Universal Credit, there is no reason that it ent.
+But check with this online calculator to see if you want. , te to live in and how you are going to look for a where you are prepared to look, the better the for you. • andlords and agents will want to confirm your history and possibly employment status. all people aged over 18 living in th property in the UK?
+Landlords must check that neir property as their only or main home have the ake copies of your documents and return your • ?
+Some landlords might ask someone to nave a guarantor, ask Shelter for help.
+Prop Direct from the landlord Through a letting agent Look for landlords who belong to an accreditation scheme.
+Your local authority can advise you about accreditation schemes Find out what fees (and costs) you will be charged and when you need to pay them.
 By law, a breakdown of all fees should be clearly visible to you in the agent's office and on their website. operating in your area.
-The National Landlords Association What independent complaints scheme is the agent a
+The National Landlords Association What independent complaints scheme is the agent a member of?
+Do they offer client money protection?